editazhu/ray-tracing-gems-cn/README.md

 PART 2: INTERSECTIONS AND EFFICIENCY, editor: Ingo Wald =
 - [ ] 6.
 A Fast and Robust Method for Avoiding Self-Intersection, by Carsten Wächter and Nikolaus Binder
-- [ ] 7.
+- [x] @AmesingFlank 7.
 Precision Improvements for Ray/Sphere Intersection, by Eric Haines, Johannes Günther, and Tomas Akenine-Möller
 - [ ] 8.
 Cool Patches: A Geometric Approach to Ray/Bilinear Patch Intersections, by Alexander Reshetov
 - [ ] 9.
 Multi-Hit Ray Tracing in DXR, by Christiaan Gribble
 - [ ] 10.
 A Simple Load-Balancing Scheme with High Scaling Efficiency, by Dietger van Antwerpen, Daniel Seibert, and Alexander Keller

 PART 3: REFLECTIONS, REFRACTIONS, AND SHADOWS, editor: Peter Shirley =
-- [ ] 11.
+- [x] @Nicholas10128 11.
 Automatic Handling of Materials in Nested Volumes, by Carsten Wächter and Matthias Raab
-- [ ] 12.
+- [x] @Nicholas10128 12.
 A Microfacet-Based Shadowing Function to Solve the Bump Terminator Problem, by Alejandro Conty Estevez, Pascal Lecocq, and Clifford Stein
-- [ ] 13.
+- [x] @Nicholas10128 13.
 Ray Traced Shadows: Maintaining Real-Time Frame Rates, by Jakub Boksansky, Michael Wimmer, and Jiri Bittner
-- [ ] 14.
+- [x] @Nicholas10128 14.
 Ray-Guided Volumetric Water Caustics in Single Scattering Media with DXR, by Holger Gruen

 PART 4: SAMPLING, editor: Alexander Keller
 =